 Congress Must Act Quickly to Pass Additional Relief for Struggling Children and Families

-Aubrey Edwards-Luce, Averi Pakulis, Bruce Lesley, Cara Baldari, Carrie Fitzgerald, Christopher Towner, Claire Williams, Conor Sasner, Michelle Dallafior, Olivia Gomez, First Focus Campaign for ChildrenChild Abuse & Neglect Child Care Child Rights Children of Immigrants Children on the Ballot Early Childhood Education Federal Budget Health Housing & Homelessness Juvenile Justice Nutrition Poverty & Family Economics Racial Equity Tax Policy
+Aubrey Edwards-Luce, Averi Pakulis, Bruce Lesley, Cara Baldari, Carrie Fitzgerald, Christopher Towner (Former Staff), Claire Williams, Conor Sasner, Michelle Dallafior, Olivia Gomez, First Focus Campaign for ChildrenChild Abuse & Neglect Child Care Child Rights Children of Immigrants Children on the Ballot Early Childhood Education Federal Budget Health Housing & Homelessness Juvenile Justice Nutrition Poverty & Family Economics Racial Equity Tax Policy

 Given recent spikes in COVID-19 caseloads, an economic crisis that continues to deepen, and an upcoming school year faced with daunting challenges, it is critical that Congress quickly pass additional emergency relief to support struggling children and families that both mitigates the impact of our current crisis as well as addresses inequities that existed before the COVID-19 pandemic

 New research finds that the Coronavirus Aid, Relief, and Economic Security (CARES) Act, specifically expansion to unemployment benefits and the establishment of one-time Recovery Rebate payments, may have prevented child poverty in the United States from spiking.
 While this is encouraging, these findings also recognize that many children and families continue to face significant hardship in many aspects of their lives due to the fact that the expansion of unemployment benefits has expired, some families are still waiting to access assistance, and many find themselves ineligible for benefits, as is the case for millions of children in immigrant families.